-Cartridge valves are in fact the inner part of a check valve; they are off the shelf components with a standardized envelope, making them easy to populate a proprietary valve block.
+Cartridge valves are, in fact, the inner part of a check valve; they are off the shelf components with a standardized envelope, making them easy to populate a proprietary valve block.
 They are available in many configurations: on/off, proportional, pressure relief, etc. They generally screw into a valve block and are electrically controlled to provide logic and automated functions.
 Hydraulic fuses are in-line safety devices designed to automatically seal off a hydraulic line if pressure becomes too low, or safely vent fluid if pressure becomes too high.

 Auxiliary valves.
 Complex hydraulic systems will usually have auxiliary valve blocks to handle various duties unseen to the operator, such as accumulator charging, cooling fan operation, air conditioning power, etc...
-They are usually custom valves designed for a particular machine, and may consist of a metal block drilled with ports and channels.
+They are usually custom valves designed for a particular machine, and may consist of a metal block with drilled ports and channels.
 Cartridge valves are threaded into the ports and may be electrically controlled by switches or a microprocessor to route fluid power as needed.

-Here is an Operator who is very fortunate to be able to utilize electronic or SCADA control of the valves at a modern treatment facility.
+Here is an Operator who utilizes electronic or SCADA control of the valves at a modern treatment facility.